andrewstring/operating-systems-3/Testing/README.txt

     the hallway and be operated on).

 Changing tests for 1:

+    To change number of chairs in barber shop, change second argument value in setNumChairs in main function

     In producer function, change the enterBarberShop calls, accessing different indices of the people array to add different people.
 You can also add/change the thread sleep times to wait between adding people